velikiivg1985/PoI-Proof-of-Information-/README.md

 ## 3. Node Weight

-Validator influence is calculated once per epoch:
+Validator influence is calculated once per epoch using fixed coefficients:

-Weight = a * Reputation + b * Novelty + c * Stake
+`Weight = 0.65 × Reputation + 0.20 × Novelty + 0.15 × Stake`

 ### Reputation

-Reputation is derived from a rolling average Brier Score over the last N resolved events.

-More accurate and better calibrated predictors accumulate higher reputation.
+Reputation is derived from a rolling exponential moving average (EMA) of inverted Brier Scores over the last N resolved events.
+More accurate and better-calibrated predictors accumulate higher reputation.

 ### Novelty
 Novelty measures how much a prediction deviates from the network median.
 To prevent rewarding random noise, novelty is multiplied by the node’s historical predictive accuracy.

 ### Stake

-Stake acts primarily as Sybil and spam protection.

-For the MVP, this can be replaced with a simple fixed minimum stake shared equally among all participants.
+In the MVP, `Stake` acts strictly as a **binary eligibility threshold** (Sybil and spam filter).
+It does not linearly scale influence.
+Capital dominance is intentionally capped to preserve the information-first paradigm.

 ---